Turbocharge your wedding edits with the help of AI

 An unedited set of six similar photos of the bride.
 Carol Harrold

-The bride is in shadow to avoid harsh highlights on a sunny day, so as a consequence I she would benefit from additional exposure.
+The bride is in to avoid harsh highlights on a sunny day, so as a consequence I she would benefit from additional exposure.
 Although she’s posing in one spot, she faces two different directions and naturally appears in slightly different positions within each shot.
-A single mask copied between the images wouldn’t be accurate.
+A mask copied between the images wouldn’t be accurate.
 For the purposes of this article, I’m only focusing on the exposure on the bride, and not making other adjustments.

 Adobe Photoshop